-If you use the source deduction table for Québec income tax to calculate the amount of income tax to withhold, use the deduction code that corresponds to the amount on line 10 of form TP-1015.3-V that an individual gave you to determine the amount you have to withhold.
+If you use the Source Deduction Table for Québec Income Tax (TP-1015.TI-V) to calculate the amount of income tax to withhold, use the deduction code that corresponds to the total amount of the personal tax credits entered on form TP-1015.3-V that an individual gave you to determine the amount you have to withhold from the remuneration.
 If the individual did not give you a copy of form TP-1015.3-V, you must withhold income tax taking into account only the basic personal amount for the year.
 In that case, use “A” as the deduction code.

 Given that the annual indexation of the income tax system does not affect an individual's deduction code, individuals are not required to complete form TP-1015.3-V each year.

-An individual who has already asked another employer or payer to take into account the basic personal amount can enter "0" on line 10 of form TP-1015.3-V to ensure that the amount is not taken into account a second time.
+An individual who has already asked another employer or payer to take into account the tax credits to which the individual is entitled can enter "0" on line 10 of form TP-1015.3-V to ensure that the tax credits are not taken into account a second time in the calculation of source deductions of income tax.
 In that case, use code "O" to withhold income tax.